RiugaBachi/tegami-afrp-research/README.md

 newtype Automaton' b c = Automaton' (b -> (c, Automaton' b c))
 ```

+Which is of course, the same as the defnition of `X`.

 A common derivative of standard automaton encoding is _monadic automaton encoding_:

 ```hs